joarvevle/joarvevle.github.io/README.md

 ![image](https://github.com/joarvevle/joarvevle.github.io/assets/143795683/2df4b7a6-f3ee-4412-ab78-74a882d7ba6e)

-This will create a new folder names customTheme with a number of files.
+This will create a new folder named customTheme with a number of files.

 ![image](https://github.com/joarvevle/joarvevle.github.io/assets/143795683/b01c17a9-d94a-4181-8b82-8c4a5190d7dc)